Category Archives: Spiritual Practices

 Another mile passed on a recent road trip and I could feel the relief that springtime always offers as I stared out the window.
 Mesmerized by luscious green fields with purple mountain backdrops, I suddenly noticed a scene that made me smile and seemed to invite me to a holy pause.
 At first, all I saw was a large grass field with gushing water stations spaced across its width.
 Before I could make much sense of it, my eyes fell upon one cow that stood in front of a gusher drinking and drinking!
 It made me laugh the way she stood so easily over the fountain and let the water fill and saturate her.
 Do you ever have those moments when a song, a scene from a movie, or a cow in a field become the voice of God?
 This was one of those moments, and even as I heard myself giggle, I felt the Lord say to me, “Drink!”

 “Give me a drink.”
 It was the way Jesus invited the Samaritan woman to friendship and the way he stirred up her thirst for living water.
 She is immediately aware that something has broken through the barriers between Jew and Samaritan and becomes curious.
-It is then that Jesus reveals himself — there that He offers her a drink from an eternal spring!
-“If you knew the gift of God and who it is who asks you for a drink…”
+It is then that Jesus reveals himself and there that He offers her a drink from an eternal spring!

-When I read scripture, there are times when the words seem to enter the room where I sit and become a drink of living water, particularly on days like this when I sit still and unhurried.
-I am thirsty for God but so often don’t even know it and hence, live “dried up” instead of filled and overflowing.
+When I read scripture, there are times when the words seem to offer me a drink of living water, particularly on days like this when I sit still.
+I am thirsty for God but so often don’t even know it and, hence, live “dried up” instead of filled and overflowing.

-Love, joy, peace, patience, goodness, kindness, faithfulness, gentleness and self-control — are the wet, refreshing overflow of a saturated life!
+Love, joy, peace, patience, goodness, kindness, faithfulness, gentleness and self-control… the plump, juicy fruit of a saturated life!

 How I want to live hydrated, but I must agree to pause at the well with Jesus and learn how to drink deeply.
 It is then that I get a glimpse of the One who asks me for a drink and there, that I feel my true thirst!
 The Word of God wants to pour itself into our hearts and minds —but we need to walk over and drink!